 Place: Place represents the location where a product can be purchased.
 It is often referred to as the distribution channel.
 This may include any physical store (supermarket, departmental stores) as well as virtual stores (e-markets and e-malls) on the Internet.
 This is crucial as this provides the place utility to the consumer, which often becomes a deciding factor for the purchase of many products across multiple product categories.

 Promotion: This represents all of the communications that a marketer may use in the marketplace to increase awareness about the product and its benefits to the target segment.
 Promotion has four distinct elements: advertising, public relations, personal selling and sales promotion.
+Advertising may include using specialty packaging to showcase products, utilizing promotional products for your company, or online ads.
 A certain amount of crossover occurs when promotion uses the four principal elements together (e.g in film promotion).
 Sales staff often play a major role in promotion of a product.